LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-2.md

 }
 ```

-Actually I even cannot even call it a piece of "rust" code, because if you clone the repo and go through the related code, you may found almost all functions here (like `r_mstatus()` or `w_mepc()`) are wrappers to ASM code.
+Actually, we cannot even call it a piece of "rust" code, because if you clone the repo and go through the related code, you may find nearly all functions here (like `r_mstatus()` or `w_mepc()`) are wrappers to ASM code.

 Almost all of the above functions are operate risc-v CSRs (control and status registers), of course we could follow the risc-v specification to learn the details about those CSRs (the entire [Privileged Specification](https://drive.google.com/file/d/17GeetSnT5wW3xNuAHI95-SI1gPGd5sJ_/view) with 166 pages only talks about the CSRs), but I'm gonna post the following table to briefly introduce what they do in the `start()`.

-CSRs are a group of registers that can only be accessed in privileged mode, such as machine mode or supervisor mode, those registers are capable of store status, or change the system configurations, and can be read or written by CSR instructions.
+CSRs are a group of registers that can only be accessed in privileged mode, such as machine mode or supervisor mode, those registers are capable of store status, or changing the system configurations, and can be read or written by CSR instructions.

 | Register               | Name                                          | Description                                                  |
 | ---------------------- | --------------------------------------------- | ------------------------------------------------------------ |